 For the chicken:

-- Whisk together all of the ingredients for the marinade.
-Cut the chicken into even cubes and combine with the marinade.
+- Slice the chicken into even cubes and combine it with the marinade.
 Refrigerate for at least 3 hours and up to a day.

-- Grill the chicken slowly, turning every couple minutes and basting with the leftover marinade.
-If the chicken begins to char, move to indirect heat (the honey in the marinade will make it char quickly if over high heat).
+- Grill the chicken slowly, over medium heat, turning every couple minutes and basting with the reserved glaze.
+If the chicken begins to blacken, move to indirect heat (the honey in the marinade will make it char quickly if over high heat).